kristakernodle/boxCalibration/README.md

 ![gridcalibration_20170813_1](https://user-images.githubusercontent.com/31772548/53970604-17002380-40c9-11e9-8e74-df32723ff412.png)

 ### Installation
 To install this toolbox, simply download the repository and add it to your MatLab pathway.
-This software was developed on MatLab R2018b.
+This software was developed on MatLab R2018b and has been tested on R2017b.
 Several MatLab toolboxes will also be required:
 - Optimization Toolbox
 - Computer Vision System Toolbox
 - Image Processing Toolbox